Cortana (virtual assistant): Functionality

-Cortana can set reminders, recognize natural voice without the requirement for keyboard input, and answer questions using information from the Bing search engine (For example, current weather and traffic conditions, sports scores, biographies).
-Searches using Windows 10 are made only with the Microsoft Bing search engine, and all links will open with Microsoft Edge, except when a screen reader such as Narrator is being used, where the links will open in Internet Explorer.
-Windows Phone 8.1's universal Bing SmartSearch features are incorporated into Cortana, which replaces the previous Bing Search app, which was activated when a user presses the "Search" button on their device.
+Cortana was able to set reminders, recognize natural voice without the requirement for keyboard input, and answer questions using information from the Bing search engine.
+Searches using Windows 10 are made only with the Microsoft Bing search engine, and all links will open with Microsoft Edge, except when a screen reader such as Narrator was being used, where the links will open in Internet Explorer.
+Windows Phone 8.1's universal Bing SmartSearch features were incorporated into Cortana, which replaced the previous Bing Search app, which was activated when a user presses the "Search" button on their device.
 Cortana includes a music recognition service.
-Cortana can simulate rolling dice and flipping a coin.
-Cortana's "Concert Watch" monitors Bing searches to determine the bands or musicians that interest the user.
-It integrates with the Microsoft Band watch band for Windows Phone devices if connected via Bluetooth, it can make reminders and phone notifications.
+Cortana was able to simulate rolling dice and flipping a coin.
+Cortana's "Concert Watch" monitored Bing searches to determine the bands or musicians that interest the user.
+It integrates with the Microsoft Band watch band for Windows Phone devices if connected via Bluetooth, it was able to make reminders and phone notifications.

 Since the Lumia Denim mobile phone series, launched in October 2014, active listening was added to Cortana enabling it to be invoked with the phrase: "Hey Cortana".
-It can then be controlled as usual.
+It was able to then be controlled as usual.
 Some devices from the United Kingdom by O2 received the Lumia Denim update without the feature, but this was later clarified as a bug and Microsoft has since fixed it.

-Cortana integrates with services such as Foursquare to provide restaurant and local attraction recommendations and LIFX to control smart light bulbs.
+Cortana integrated with services such as Foursquare to provide restaurant and local attraction recommendations and LIFX to control smart light bulbs.

 Notebook

-Cortana stores personal information such as interests, location data, reminders, and contacts in the "Notebook".
-It can draw upon and add to this data to learn a user's specific patterns and behaviors.
-Users can view and specify what information is collected to allow some control over privacy, said to be "a level of control that goes beyond comparable assistants".
-Users can delete information from the "Notebook".
+Cortana stored personal information such as interests, location data, reminders, and contacts in the "Notebook".
+It was able to draw upon and add to this data to learn a user's specific patterns and behaviors.
+Users were able to view and specify what information was collected to allow some control over privacy, said to be "a level of control that goes beyond comparable assistants".
+Users were able to delete information from the "Notebook".

 Reminders

-Cortana has a built-in system of reminders, which can, for example, be associated with a specific contact; it will then remind the user when in communication with that contact, possibly at a specific time or when the phone is in a specific location.
-Originally, these reminders were specific to the device Cortana was installed on but starting on February 12, 2015, Cortana synchronizes reminders across devices.
+Cortana had a built-in system of reminders, which were able to, for example, be associated with a specific contact; Cortana would then remind a user when in communication with that contact, possibly at a specific time or when the phone was in a specific location.
+Originally, these reminders were specific to the device Cortana was installed on but starting on February 12, 2015, Cortana synchronized reminders across devices.

 Design

-Most versions of Cortana take the form of two nested circles, which are animated to indicate activities such as searching or talking.
-The main color scheme includes a black or white background and shades of blue for the respective circles.
+Most versions of Cortana took the form of two nested circles, which were animated to indicate activities such as searching or talking.
+The main color scheme would include a black or white background and shades of blue for the respective circles.

 Phone notification syncing

-Cortana on Windows mobile and Android is capable of capturing device notifications and sending them to a Windows 10 device.
-This allows a computer user to view notifications from their phone in the Windows 10 Action Center.
+Cortana on Windows mobile and Android were capable of capturing device notifications and sending them to a Windows 10 device.
+This allowed a computer user to view notifications from their phone in the Windows 10 Action Center.
 The feature was announced in early 2016 and released later in the year.